khofstadter/bcmi.khofstadter.com/README.md

 * what does openbci forum and github say about wifi-issues?
 * research battery,  buy one on amazon?
 * how to involve the accelerometer in the measurements?;
-* can the accelerometer on board be used instead of FEELTRACE? probably not, there should be an external system for this, as the head movement might make use feel different;

 Headware